Working a 9-5 job for 25 to 30 years of your life no longer seems to be the norm in making a decent living or moving up the ladder of success.

 Now employees must manage their own career path and be ever watchful of changing company aspects that affect the positioning and pay.
 Employees have to be ready to bargain, acquire new skills sets on an ongoing basis, jockey for available positions, or job hop.

 What’s an Employee to Do?

-When an average or lower level employee earns less than a one percent raise and there are no rewards for company loyalty as well as limited bargaining chips or other incentives with a current employer, then he or she must decide whether to remain with a company.
+When an average or lower-level employee earns less than a one per cent rise and there are no rewards for company loyalty as well as limited bargaining chips or other incentives with a current employer.
+Then he or she must decide whether to remain with a company.